 - Identify staff and positions involved at each step, including software support

-- Note where client interaction is needed
+- Note where you need client interaction

-- Use flowcharting to visualize these main tasks, their sub-tasks, and their relationship to other tasks within the service.
+- Use flow-charting to visualize these main tasks, their sub-tasks, and their relationship to other tasks within the service

 Once you have this visual representation of your workflow, you can use it as a blueprint for how a workflow management tool can support it.
 Keep in mind the need for a workflow tool that can access and integrate all the disparate tasks of your services, who can and should access the necessary data, and how to support collaboration among staff and between staff and clients.